ExperiencersInternational/uk-mno-and-mvno-network-features/eSIM-info/main.md

 * Other information: SIM Toolkit menu to show list of supported countries, 4G displays as LTE due to profile

 ## Seeek

+> ⚠️ Seeek is currently undergoing some changes, information here may not be fully accurate at the moment.

+> ℹ️ A thread for Seeek is available on ISPreview's forums: https://www.ispreview.co.uk/talk/threads/seeek-esim-discussion.41261/

 All plans listed below are 30 day rolling plans which can be used in any of Seeek's supported countries.
 All plans are supported by SMS advertising.